-Bridging the gap between school and further education or work by providing the leadership for life programme runs alongside academic studies.
+Bridging the gap between school and further education, or work by providing an enrichment programme which runs alongside academic studies.
 Designed to provide students with opportunities to develop life skills and confidence, students learn through the experiences of leadership roles and volunteering inside and outside of school.